Getting around Paris

 * If you want to use a day ticket on the day of arrival or departure, it is worthwhile to drive to the centre for a single fare at 13 eur (train) or 2,50 eur (bus) and purchase a Navigo Day Ticket at 12 eur.

-The best value card for day tickets is the Navigo Travel Card.
+The best value card for day tickets is Navigo Easy.

-The physical card is free to purchase and there is also a free mobile version.
+Purchasing a physical card costs 2 eur, there is also a free mobile version.
 You can load several types of tickets on this card.

 Prices and variants